haddocking/haddocking.github.io/education/HADDOCK24/HADDOCK24-protein-glycan/index.md

 cell-cell recognition, cell adhesion, and immune response.
 Glycan are highly diverse and complex in their structure, as they can involve multiple *branches* and different *linkages*, namely different ways in which a glycosidic bond can connect two monosaccharides.
-This complexity together with their flexibility makes the prediction of glycan-protein interactions a challenging task.
+This complexity together with their flexibility makes the prediction of protein-glycan interactions a challenging task.

 In this tutorial we will be working with *Family 16 Cabohydrate Binding Domain Module 1* of the *Caldanaerobius polysaccharolyticus* thermophile
 (PDB code [2ZEW](https://www.ebi.ac.uk/pdbe/entry/pdb/2ZEW){:target="_blank"}) and a linear homopolymer,